JNRowe/jnrowe.github.io/articles/dropping_gentoo_reflex.rst

 The excellent devmanual_ and the incredible `Package Manager Specification`_ made life so much easier.
 The devmanual was both short enough to be used as quick reference and complete enough that you could learn most of what you’d need to know from it.
-The unfortunately named PMS acted as the reference that finally allowed us to switch from away from ``portage`` completely at the office.
+The unfortunately named |PMS| acted as the reference that finally allowed us to switch from away from ``portage`` completely at the office.

-The PMS documented much of the nastiness that ``portage`` suffers from, and made life in general a whole lot nicer when you were chasing bugs deep down the rabbit hole.
+The |PMS| documented much of the nastiness that ``portage`` suffers from, and made life in general a whole lot nicer when you were chasing bugs deep down the rabbit hole.
 And, let us be honest here it also stopped a little of the fluidity that plagued ``portage`` too.

-Some people argue that it acts as unnecessary stop motion but those people must be forgetting what happened when behaviour changed randomly between ``portage`` versions.
-PMS, and the EAPI process, also brought some much needed design and stability to newer features.
+Some people argue that it acts as unnecessary stop motion but those people must be forgetting what happened when behaviour changed randomly between ``portage`` versions.  |PMS|, and the EAPI process, also brought some much needed design and stability to newer features.

 All Gentoo users owe Ciaran McCreesh a few beers for all the hard work he put in to those documents, especially in the early days.